Utilizing Death in Comics

 About the Instructor

-Lillie Harris
+Lillie J. Harris

-Lillie J. Harris is a cartoonist and writer from Southern Maryland.
-They are a graduate of The Center for Cartoon Studies (‘21) and a past artist resident of The Studios at MASS MoCA (‘23).
+Lillie J. Harris is a cartoonist, writer, and death doula from Prince George’s County, Maryland.
+Tension and empathy are notable themes in both Lillie’s illustrations and sequential work.
+They are a graduate of The Center for Cartoon Studies and a past artist resident of The Studios at MASS MoCA.